learningOrchestra/mlToolKits/docs/database_api.md

 }
 ```

-* parent_filename - file filename used to make preprocessing operation
+* parent_filename - file filename used to make a preprocess task, deriving
+this filename.

 ### Classificator prediction files metadata